 - Giving frequent feedback on what is done well and what needs improvement.

 The goal is to teach beginners by having them shadow an expert – you.
 Down the road, you’ll ease off directives as your abilities improve.
-But when starting, people appreciate close support to reduce missteps as they learn the ropes.
+But when starting out, people appreciate close support to help them avoid missteps as they learn the ropes.

 Directing well accelerates team member growth.
 But use it sparingly, only with those needing tight supervision.
 Also, explain the reason for the approach so it doesn’t feel condescending.